olincollege/genetic-programming/README.md

 of runtime.
 A more in depth parameter sweeping of both approaches could reveal strengths and weaknesses of either approach, as well as how ideal parameters might differ between the two.
-Furthermore, Espejo et al. details many different classification techniques for GP that we could explore [X].
+Furthermore, Espejo et al. details many different classification techniques for GP that we could explore [6].

 ### More Complex Applications